Who are we?

 Afra is a PhD student at the University of Lausanne, she combines theory and experiments to investigate methods of artificial selection in microbial communities.
 She is also a cinema aficionado.

 Ben is a PhD student at the German Primate Center.
-He is interested in the structure of behaviour — particularly social behaviour —, and is generally enthusiastic about statistical and causal inference.
+He combines probabilistic and causal modelling to study the structure of animal social networks.

 Former Team Members